Sacrament of Matrimony

 Gaudium et Spes, 48.

-At this time everyone must wear a mask during
+Everyone must wear a mask during

 the Wedding Service.
 The Bride and Groom may remove